 Go to MONA (Museum of Old and New Art) via ferry.
 According to a lovely friend of mine the ferry is very much worthwhile for the full experience.
 I should give you the heads up that this is an edgy museum that showcases some controversial forms of art (some of which have lead to protests from the public)- so if that isn’t your thing, give it a miss.
 They also have special touring exhibitions that you can read more about here.
 It isn’t for everyone but die-hard art culture lovers should definitely make a visit.

 Museum Admission according to the website: If you are Tasmanian or under 18, admission is free (pick a ticket up on site).
 For everyone else, it varies between $20–$28 (adult) and $15–$25 (concession) depending on the time of year.

 As for the ferry, it is $22 for the basic experience and for a more luxurious experience in the ‘Posh Pit’ it is $55.

-–Market lovers & Foodies: If you are in Hobart over the weekend get yourself to Salamanca Markets which are open every Saturday (with the exception of some holiday/public holiday periods).
+If you are in Hobart over the weekend get yourself to Salamanca Markets which are open every Saturday (with the exception of some holiday/public holiday periods).
 The market stalls stock a range fresh and gourmet artisanal food products, arts & craft and other handmade goods.
-This markets sells produce and goods from around Tasmania, interstate and overseas.
+These markets sell produce and goods from around Tasmania, interstate and overseas.

-–Organise your airport transport (if you don’t have transfers or car rental) via bus if you would like a cheaper option – buses must be booked at least 2 hours before so you have to be organised to take one.
+If you don’t have transfers or car rental, I would suggest going via bus if you would like a cheaper option – buses must be booked at least 2 hours before so you have to be organised to take one.
 Bus fares vary and you can calculate it before you buy a ticket, I believe a standard adult ticket to get to the city is around $20AUD.
 Otherwise, you can get a taxi for about $40-$50AUD or an Uber (I got fed up with the app and got a Taxi haha).